 So, for the sake of tradition and maybe a little bit out of habit, we do still pierce out air fryer baked potatoes.
 If anything, you are giving your potatoes some breathing room and allowing for the heat to get inside faster.

-The ideal internal temperature of baked potatoes is 205F, meaning if your air fried baked potato is yet at that temperature, keep cooking it for just a little bit longer.
+The ideal internal temperature of baked potatoes is 205F, meaning if your air fried baked potato is not quite at that temperature, keep cooking it for just a little bit longer.

 You might be wondering if you can wrap your air fryer baked potato in foil and is that even ok to put foil in an air fryer?
 While some people love that crispy crust of an unwrapped potato, others prefer them soft.